 👉 https://dribbble.com/Nightborn 👈

 At Nightborn, we make sure that every team member can do his job at 200%.
-Scope your project properly and let your team work on details so they can be proud of the high-end product they created.
+Scope your project properly and let your teamwork on the details so they can be proud of the high-end product they created.

 If your designer asks for an extra day to polish his custom animation.
 No worries about it.
 In the end, his animation will help increase the quality of the final product and in the end, the designer will be rewarded and super happy to see his work.